Pre-Press Music Australia (PPMA®)

 If you do not wish to receive marketing contacts, you can contact us at any time and we will generally process your request within 21 days of receipt.

-PPMA® will only store your personal information locally and will not store your information in cloud or other types of networked or electronic storage.
+PPMA® will only store your personal information locally and with a backup securely held in the cloud.
+Only PPMA® and its proprietor has access to such information.
 If you give your personal information to other businesses such as ones that PPMA® may direct you to, PPMA® will not be held responsible for how those businesses store any personal information that you may give them.

 Overseas organisations may be required to disclose information we share with them under a foreign law.
 In those instances, we will not be responsible for that disclosure.